 The impact of the COVID-19 pandemic is drastically changing the lives of people, including the lives of young people.
 Schools and universities have closed, exams and events postponed, the usual health information services are limited, socializing with friends and wider family is highly discouraged and in some places even punishable.
 Living in these circumstances can be tough for young people for their social, physical and mental wellbeing.
-This guide is a collection of information, links, and resources that can support young people to navigate their lives in these challenging times as well as inspire them to become leaders in dealing with the uncertainty of the COVID-19 pandemic.
+This new COVID-19 Youth Guide is a collection of information, links, and resources that can support young people to navigate their lives in these challenging times as well as inspire them to become leaders in dealing with the uncertainty of the COVID-19 pandemic.
+Also available in French and in Russian: click the language button FR or RU at the top right of your screen.

 What is COVID-19?